 Kun Huo (CPA, CA) is an Assistant Professor of Managerial Accounting and Control at the Ivey Business School.
-He holds a BBA in Accounting from Wilfrid Laurier University and is working to complete his PhD in Accounting at University of Waterloo.
-He earned his CA designation in 2010 working full time at Grant Thornton LLP.
-His industry experiences include the audit of manufacturing and distribution companies.
+He holds a BBA in Accounting from Wilfrid Laurier University and a Ph.D. in Accounting from the University of Waterloo.
+He earned his professional accounting designation at Grant Thornton LLP and specialized in the audit of manufacturing and distribution companies.

 Kun’s research is on topics such as the effect of public recognition on employee creativity, the effect of pay dispersion and pay secrecy on teamwork, as well as designing better balanced scorecards.
 He uses a combination of economic and psychology-based theories to investigate these issues.
 Leveraging his research insights, he has written numerous cases in management accounting on topics such as employee incentive schemes, performance measurement, and non-financial rewards.

 - Guo, L.; Huo, K.; Libby, T., (Forthcoming), "Cooperate or Compete?
 The Impact of Vertical Wage Dispersion on Employees’ Behavior in Tournaments", Management Accounting Research